Evaptainers decouples refrigeration from electricity to help rural farms and families

 The founder said, “With a variety of agriculture projects you’ll see people spending millions to try to build a cold storage warehouse in places were graft, corruption and other issues make it hard to even get something built.
 But then there’s this issue of what to do if you don’t have a reliable electric system, or grid in the first place.
 The short answer is to do something that doesn’t require electricity.”

-Besides the company’s interest in helping people who live without reliable access to food and electricity, first, Evaptainers is considering developing a version of its refrigerators for outdoor sports and camping enthusiasts.
+Besides the company’s interest in helping people who live without reliable access to food and electricity, Evaptainers is considering developing a version of its refrigerators for outdoor sports and camping enthusiasts.

-“We’d like to do something where the higher margins in the US support our ability to put this technology in the hands of people who wouldn’t be able to pay for poor rural consumers and food producers in emerging markets,” Taylor said.Featured Image: Ken Reid/Getty Images
+“We’d like to do something where the higher margins in the U.S. support our ability to put this technology in the hands of people who wouldn’t be able to pay for poor rural consumers and food producers in emerging markets,” Taylor said.Featured Image: Ken Reid/Getty Images

 0